zmbslyr/holberton-system_engineering-devops/0x00-shell_basics/README.md

 4: Script to list all files (including hidden files) in long format <br>
 5: Script to list all files (including hidden files) in long format organized by file <br>
 6: Script to create directory "holberton" in /tmp/ <br>
+7: Script to move file "betty" from /tmp to /tmp/holberton <br>